-2.1 We expect all undergraduate students, apart from those on short courses, and all postgraduate taught students to register at the start of each academic year of their course.
+2.1 We expect all students, apart from those on short courses, register at the start of each academic year of their course.
 Registry Services will tell you how to do this.
 If you don't register when we ask you to, we may assume that you are not returning to your course and withdraw you from the University.
 If you are more than one week (five working days') late registering at the start of an academic year, we may choose to withdraw you from your course, unless there are valid reasons such as travel restrictions or health reasons that you have told us about in advance.